cse110-sp24-group2/cse110-sp24-group2/README.md

 [Private Video](https://youtu.be/nAoN7DAaQtQ)

+## Contributing

+If you wish to contribute to the project, please see the [developer onboarding docs](/admin/misc/dev-README.md) for more information.

 We hope you enjoy the work journal and can get some good use out of it, thank you!

 _- CSE 110 Sp24 King Julian (aka Group 2)_